dmidlo/histdata.com-tools/README.md

 - `histdatacom --version` stays local and does not require the sidecar.
 - `-A`, `-U`, `-V`, `-D`, `-X`, and `-I` keep their existing option semantics before a sidecar request is submitted.
-- `--foreground` runs through the compatibility foreground runtime and is the documented rollback switch for operators.
+- `--foreground` is deprecated, emits a `FutureWarning`, and runs through the compatibility foreground runtime only as a release-window rollback switch.
 - `--sidecar-start` starts the server and worker lane fleet only when no healthy sidecar is running.
 - `--no-sidecar-start` requires an already-running healthy sidecar and fails clearly instead of starting one.